How Meghan and Harry made “No Gifts, Please!” as cool as the Queen’s Corgis

-So the question is – how do you pull off a “no gifts” bash for your little prince or princess in a fashion that, well, befits a Duke or Duchess.
+So the question is – how do you pull off saying “No Gifts, Please!” for your little prince or princess in a fashion that, well, befits a Duke or Duchess.

 We’ve actually got a quick guide for you that’s far less than 7 pages.

 - Tell the World Early and Often: Make sure you emphasize that the party will be a “no gifts party” in every invitation, reminder, and RSVP confirmation you distribute – whether you send out your invite via e-vite or snail mail.
 Your guests will definitely thank you when you help to alleviate their Friday-night jitters as they remember that your party is in 12 hours and they have no idea what your kid wants!

 - Give Guests a Better Way to Celebrate: Give guests an alternative for how to celebrate your child’s birthday in lieu of a traditional gift.
 Goalsetter lets kids register for goals that matter – saving for the future (think a computer or a college fund), sharing with others (whether your child’s cause of choice is endangered animals or the environment) and spending on things or experiences that really matter to the kid (a budding photographer can save for a camera.)
 What adult doesn’t want to add a little fuel to the fire of a kid’s dreams instead of trying to guess what random “make your own ________ kit” the birthday boy or girl might like, doesn’t already have, or might be into this year?